CarlFK/video-stack-deploy/roles/tftp-server/README.md

 * `archs`:                 List of archs to offer for install.

-* `debian_version`:        The codename of the version of Debian you want to use.

 * `user_name`:             The username d-i will use during the installation.

 * `user_password_crypted`: The user's password d-i will use during the